curlybracketshq/giovanni.curlybrackets.it/_posts/2015-04-06-a-basic-collaboration-workflow-on-gist.markdown

 ## Conclusion

-The process is a little more manual than how people are used to do with *pull requests* from GitHub's web interface, but I find it interesting and useful to use such a simple collaboration flow on Gist.
+The process is a little more manual than the one people are used to with *pull requests* from GitHub's web interface, but I find it interesting and useful to use such a simple collaboration flow on Gist.